PsychoLucidia/PsychoLucidia/README.md

 Most of my experience is mostly making music and I know that game development is one hell of a ride to start with, but that won't stop me from becoming an aspiring developer.

+While growing up, video games have caught my interest.
+By owning a handheld consoles in my childhood, I have wondered how these games came to be.
+From astonishing graphics, intriguing games from different platforms, I've set my sight on how these games are made.
+Because of this, I've set my goal to make my own game someday.

 ## Hobbies and Works

 - **What I Do Mostly:** Programming in C#, making music usually EDM and Orchestra.